Seasonal Living

 Why do I feel sluggish in spring?

 In Ayurveda, Kapha (earth and water energy) accumulates during winter and starts to liquefy in spring's warmth.
-This can cause feelings of heaviness, congestion, allergies, and low motivation — a natural seasonal cycle.
+That shows up as heaviness, congestion, allergies and low motivation.
+A natural seasonal cycle, not a personal failing.

 What should I eat in spring according to Ayurveda?

-Favour light, warm, dry foods with pungent, bitter, and astringent tastes.
-Include leafy greens, sprouts, lentils, and warming spices like ginger and black pepper.
-Reduce dairy, wheat, sugar, and heavy foods.
+Favour light, warm, dry foods with pungent, bitter and astringent tastes.
+Leafy greens, sprouts, lentils, warming spices like ginger and black pepper.
+Reduce dairy, wheat, sugar and heavy foods.

 What exercises are best for spring?

-Vigorous exercise is ideal in spring — brisk walking, jogging, cycling, sun salutations, and dynamic yoga flows.
-Morning exercise is especially beneficial to counter Kapha's heaviness.
+Vigorous exercise is ideal in spring.
+Brisk walking, jogging, cycling, sun salutations, dynamic yoga flows.
+Morning exercise is especially helpful for counteracting Kapha's heaviness.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.